Tetrarchy: Regions and capitals

 Aquileia, a port on the Adriatic coast, and Eboracum (modern York, in northern England near the Celtic tribes of modern Scotland and Ireland), were also significant centres for Maximian and Constantius respectively.

 In terms of regional jurisdiction there was no precise division among the four tetrarchs, and this period did not see the Roman state actually split up into four distinct sub-empires.
 Each emperor had his zone of influence within the Roman Empire, but little more, mainly high command in a 'war theater'.
 Each tetrarch was himself often in the field, while delegating most of the administration to the hierarchic bureaucracy headed by his respective praetorian prefect, each supervising several vicarii, the governors-general in charge of another, lasting new administrative level, the civil diocese.
 For a listing of the provinces, now known as eparchy, within each quarter (known as a praetorian prefecture), see Roman province.

 In the West, the augustus Maximian controlled the provinces west of the Adriatic Sea and the Syrtis, and within that region his caesar, Constantius, controlled Gaul and Britain.
 In the East, the arrangements between the augustus Diocletian and his caesar, Galerius, were much more flexible.

+The Tetrarchs’ authority is recorded not only on coins and milestones but also on boundary stones from the Levant, which document local land surveys and village boundaries.